 The terms kidnapping and abduction are often used interchangeably.
 However, under Ohio law, these are two different crimes.
 Kidnapping is a complex offense that requires a number of elements to be proven beyond a reasonable doubt.
 The crime of abduction is a lesser charge and typically simpler to prove in court.
 If you have any questions regarding the difference between kidnapping and abduction and how that affects your case, contact one of our kidnapping defense attorneys.

-You may also be charged with kidnapping under §2905.01(AB) if you use any force, threat, or deception, or any means on a victim who is mentally incompetent or under the age of 13, to remove the victim from a place or restrain their liberty, and you knowingly, under the circumstances, create a substantial risk of serious physical harm to the victim, or for a minor victim, actually cause physical harm.
+You may also be charged with kidnapping under ORC §2905.01(AB) if you use any force, threat, or deception, or any means on a victim who is mentally incompetent or under the age of 13, to remove the victim from a place or restrain their liberty, and you knowingly, under the circumstances, create a substantial risk of serious physical harm to the victim, or for a minor victim, actually cause physical harm.
 In this situation, you do not need an additional purpose to the kidnapping, you only have to cause or create a risk of injury to the victim.

 Kidnapping is a second-degree or first-degree felony.
 If convicted, you will face a mandatory prison sentence, and if the prosecution proves a sexual motivation, you may have to register as a sex offender.
-If you have been accused of kidnapping another person under any part of §2905.01, you need to contact a kidnapping lawyer from Luftman, Heck & Associates as soon as possible.
+If you have been accused of kidnapping another person under any part of ORC §2905.01, you need to contact a Columbus kidnapping lawyer from Luftman, Heck & Associates as soon as possible.

-Abduction, §2905.02, constitutes knowingly and without permission:
+Abduction, ORC §2905.02, constitutes knowingly and without permission:

 It is also illegal to perform any of these actions with a sexual motivation.
 If the prosecution does not believe it has enough evidence to prove kidnapping, you will likely be charged with abduction, which may be a third- or second-degree felony.
-You need to speak with an abduction attorney right away to learn how to best defend yourself.
+You need to speak with a Columbus abduction attorney right away to learn how to best defend yourself.

 If there is evidence you tried to remove a victim from a place or restrain their liberty, yet you did not fully succeed in abducting the victim, then you may find yourself facing charges for attempted abduction.
 You need to call a kidnapping defense attorney today.
-This is a fourth- or third-degree felony, which can result is sex offender registration if performed with a sexual motivation.
+This is a fourth- or third-degree felony, which can result in sex offender registration if performed with a sexual motivation.

 There are many ways to defend against accusations of an attempted abduction.
 The prosecution must have evidence that you act intentionally and knowingly, with the purpose to commit abduction, and performed actions that, if successful, would have resulted in an abduction of the victim.
-At Luftman, Heck & Associates, our abduction attorneys will aggressively defend against these allegations.
+At Luftman, Heck & Associates, our Columbus abduction attorneys will aggressively defend against these allegations.
 We may argue you did not have the requisite intent for the offense or we may argue that your actions could not have led to an abduction.

 False imprisonment arises through one person’s unlawful restraint of another.
-Under §2905.03, unlawful restraint encompasses a person, who does not have permission to do so, knowingly restraining a victim of their liberty, with or without sexual motivation.
+Under ORC §2905.03, unlawful restraint encompasses a person, who does not have permission to do so, knowingly restraining a victim of their liberty, with or without sexual motivation.

 But what does it mean to restrain a person’s liberty?
 A person’s liberty is their right to move as they please, to come and go as they see fit.
 They have the right to remain in a place or leave whenever they want to.
 Restraining a person’s liberty means to take away their mobility and freedom.
 Unlawful restraint does not require that you take away the person’s entire ability to move, though it would encompass this.
 Restraining a person’s liberty can include locking them in a room or an entire building.
 If the victim is not able to leave the room or structure of their own free will, their liberty is restrained, even if they can get up and walk around.